awilli1186/wee-website/content/script/dom/$parseHTML.md

 ---
 name: $parseHTML
-heading: Convert HTML to a DOM object
+heading: Create a DOM object from an HTML string
 ---

 ---variables---